HardlyDifficult/Tutorials/Chapter1.md

 For consistency.

-In this tutorial we will encounter use cases which warrent using a parent GameObject with the sprite in a child for the character and one enemy type.
+In this tutorial we will encounter use cases which warrant using a parent GameObject with the sprite in a child for the character and one enemy type.
 For the mechanics we plan to implement, the spike ball would work with or without the sprite in a child GameObject.

 <hr></details>